GALAPAGOS 2020: Birding & Photography Adventure with Guest Co-leader Joe Brady

 Day 2 – Papallacta Pass and Guango Lodge hummingbirds

 Today we will drive east through Papallacta Pass at nearly 13,000ft where we have seen Andean Condors on occasion.
 Continuing east we will arrive at Guango Lodge to enjoy Hummingbirds in their gardens and at their feeders.
 Incredible photo opportunities abound as we try to capture images of these wonderful creatures.
 We will have lunch at the lodge and enjoy a walk along the river before we return to Quito for dinner.

 Early flight to Baltra, in the Galapagos Islands.
-Upon arrival meet our naturalist guide who will assist with the transfer to our boat, the San Jose.
+Upon arrival meet our naturalist guide who will assist with the transfer to our yacht, the Solaris.

 The national park charges a visitor fee of $100 USD, payable on arrival, which funds Park maintenance and supervision in the Galapagos, as well as ecological study, conservation and infrastructure development in Ecuador’s other National Parks.
 Entry fees and the funds they generate for the National Park System are among measures taken by the Ecuadorian government to protect its natural heritage.

-Our first excursion will be the highlands of Santa Cruz to enjoy the Giant Tortoises in the wild.
-In the Scalesia (Daisy Tree) forest we should also see many species of Darwin's Finches.
+Our first excursion, after lunch, will be to the highlands of Santa Cruz to enjoy the amazing Giant Tortoises in the wild.
+Here we will also explore the beautiful Scalesia Daisy Tree Forest to seek many of the endemic finches.